nikitakit/self-attentive-parser/README.md

 `--model-path-base` | Path base of saved model | N/A
 `--evalb-dir` |  Path to EVALB directory | `EVALB/` `--test-path` | Path to test trees | `data/23.auto.clean`

-As above, any of the DyNet command line options can also be specified.
+`--test-path-raw` | Alternative path to test trees that is used for evalb only (used to double-check that evaluation against pre-processed trees does not contain any bugs) | Compare to trees from `--test-path`
+`--eval-batch-size` | Number of examples to process in parallel when evaluating on the test set | 100

 The test trees are assumed to have predicted part-of-speech tags.

 As an example, after extracting the pre-trained top-down model, you can evaluate it on the test set using the following command:

 ```
-python3 src/main.py test --model-path-base models/top-down-model_dev=92.34
+python src/main.py test --model-path-base models/nk_base6_lstm_dev.93.61.pt
 ```

-The pre-trained top-down model obtains F-scores of 92.34 on the development set and 91.80 on the test set.
-The pre-trained chart model obtains F-scores of 92.24 on the development set and 91.86 on the test set.
+The pre-trained model with CharLSTM embeddings obtains F-scores of 93.61 on the development set and 93.55 on the test set.
+The pre-trained model with ELMo embeddings obtains F-scores of 95.21 on the development set and 95.13 on the test set.

 ## Parsing New Sentences

-The `parse` method of a parser can be used to parse new sentences.
-In particular, `parser.parse(sentence)` will return a tuple containing the predicted tree and a DyNet expression for the score of the tree under the model.
-The input sentence should be pre-tagged and represented as a list of (tag, word) pairs.

 See the `run_test` function in `src/main.py` for an example of how a parser can be loaded from disk and used to parse sentences.